Investing.com: History

 In July 2019, Investing.com launched Investing Money, its personal finance vertical.
 AllRates, launched a year earlier, was merged into Investing Money.
-As of 2019, Investing.com had six offices worldwide and 300 employees across Tel Aviv, Madrid, Milan, Tokyo, Mumbai, Seoul, Shenzhen, São Paulo, and Mexico City.
+As of 2019, Investing.com had 300 employees across Tel Aviv, Madrid, Milan, Tokyo, Mumbai, Seoul, Shenzhen, São Paulo, and Mexico City.

-In November 2019, Omer Shvili was appointed CEO, succeeding the founder Dror Efrat.
+In November 2019, Omer Shvili was appointed CEO, replacing Mickey Winitsky and ending the company's co-CEO structure.
 Shvili intended to scale down side projects recently introduced by his predecessors and to concentrate the company's activity on its core business.

 In February 2021, Investing.com was ranked as the 194th most popular website in the world, according to Alexa, and one of the top three financial portals.

 As of April 2021, Investing.com was available in 24 languages and reported more than 199 million monthly visits.
 According to its founders, Investing.com's business model focused on aggregating news and data from hundreds of sources rather than independent journalism, which made it easier to scale up to new languages.
 In 2021, the company was acquired by Hong Kong–based Joffre Capital for $500 million.
 Following the acquisition, Ding’an Fei was appointed chairman of Investing.com.
 After receiving tax incentives in Israel as a tech company, Investing.com moved its management to Israel and expanded its operations there.

 In May 2022, Investing.com launched its premium subscription InvestingPro.
-In March 2023, the company acquired Streetinsider.com, a Michigan-based stock market news and analysis service provider.
-Mostly, StreetInsider materials became available on Investing.com free of charge, however some were transferred to the paid content category for InvestingPro subscribers.
+In March 2023, the company acquired StreetInsider.com, a Michigan-based stock market news and analysis service provider.
+Most StreetInsider content became available on Investing.com free of charge, while some was made available to InvestingPro subscribers.
 By that point, Investing.com had reached 60 million unique visitors across 136 countries.

-In 2023, Ding’an Fei announced the company's plans to go public within the next five years.
+In 2023, Ding’an Fei said Investing.com was considering an eventual IPO and was seeking acquisitions ahead of a possible listing.

-In the first half of 2025, more than 50% of Investing.com's content was created by AI, the content is available in 33 languages.
+A 2025 Chainstory analysis estimated that 54.8% of Investing.com articles in its sample during the first half of the year involved AI-generated or AI-assisted content.
+The platform was available in 33 languages.

 In April 2025, Investing.com launched WarrenAI, an AI-powered financial assistant.
+In April 2026, the company acquired AI-powered investing assistant Stonki to expand AI tools that monitor user-defined investment strategies.